Australian Fashion Week: History

 The event was the brainchild of PR consultant and former ski magazine reporter Simon Lock.
 Launched in 1996, in its debut year the event featured shows by Australian designers including Akira Isogawa, Alex Perry and Wayne Cooper.
 The event had mixed success; British fashion writer Susan Owens wrote a scathing review dubbing it "Fashion Weak" and writing that 25 broken-hearted designers had thrown away their money.

 In 2005, event founder Simon Lock sold the event and its parent company Australian Fashion Innovators to IMG.
 The deal was rumoured to have been worth several million dollars.

 Rosemount Estate wineries succeeded Mercedes-Benz as naming right sponsor in 2006 and the event was renamed Rosemount Australian Fashion Week (RAFW).
 The naming rights sponsorship passed back to Mercedes-Benz in 2011.
 In 2020, Afterpay took on the naming rights of the event.

 Lock worked with IMG for the next five years before departing the company in 2010.
 In 2011 he was presented with the Australian Fashion Laureate Award, the first non-designer to receive it.
 At the time he was building a ski hotel in Japan and spending more time with his children.

-In 2020, MBFWA events was cancelled due to the COVID-19 pandemic and the consequent public gathering and travel restrictions.
+In 2012 a TV Special of AFW aired on Foxtel channel Arena, produced by Rod Cleland and Mosman Media.
+They went on to produce AFW on Network 10 in 2013 and 2014.
+In 2020, Australian Fashion Week was cancelled due to the COVID-19 pandemic and the consequent public gathering and travel restrictions.

-The 2021 event was renamed the Afterpay Australian Fashion Week.
+The 2021 event was sponsored by Afterpay.
 Two new Indigenous Australian events introduced 13 First Nations designers to the wider industry, including Grace Lillian Lee, Ngarru Miimi, Aarli, Kirrikin Australia, Maara Collective, Liandra Swim and Ngali.

 In November 2024, IMG withdrew from backing the event.
 In 2025 it will be managed by the Bashful Group.